-10 H&H ways to connect and thrive while "sheltering in place."
+10 H&H ways to connect and thrive while staying home.

 Dearest queens of loungewear and newly minted members of the “Stay Home Club,” this post is for you.
 For your kids, for your kitchen, and for your peace of mind.
 If “self-quarantine,” “social distancing,” and “shelter in place,” — the hip new words to describe our beloved introverting behavior — have left you feeling disconnected from your friends, your habits or even yourself, we’re here to offer some Hip & Humble wisdom on reconnecting.